 Hastings was incorporated as a village in 1855, with a population of around 300, and on March 11, 1871, officially become a city.
-The Barry County Courthouse, which is still in use today, was built in 1893.
-The city grew slowly, reaching 6,500 people in 1960 and remaining nearly flat through 1990.
+The city grew slowly and consistently over time, today reaching 7,514 residents.
+Hastings covers 5.28 square miles and is the county seat of Barry County.